toobad000/toobad000/README.md

 ---

 ## What I'm Working On
-Personal website; check it out at [samhartin.uk](https://samhartin.uk/) for more details about my projects.
+- Personal website; check it out at [samhartin.uk](https://samhartin.uk/) for more details about my projects.
-CCNP prep; looking to take my CCNP exams in the next few months
+- CCNP prep; looking to take my CCNP exams in the next few months
+- RACKLABS; working with some similar minded people to start a new venture: https://www.linkedin.com/company/racklabs/

 ---